Kofifit/MotifAlgorithm/README.md

 * These are optional parameters

 ## Acknowledgements
-Portions of this project use code originally developed by Pedro Ribeiro, licensed under the [Artistic License 2.0](https://www.dcc.fc.up.pt/gtries/LICENSE.txt).
+The folder 'gtrieScannerFolder' in this project contains code originally developed by Pedro Ribeiro, licensed under the [Artistic License 2.0](https://www.dcc.fc.up.pt/gtries/LICENSE.txt).